Netball Fiji to host training camp

 Article continues after advertisement

-Fiji Pearls head coach Unaisi Rokoura and a team of national selectors will run the training which has a focus of basic netball training.
+Fiji Pearls head coach Unaisi Rokoura and a team of national selectors will run the training which has a focus on basic netball training.

 The training camp will be held on Saturday at the National Netball Centre in Suva.